evanzhang203/sfu-natlang.website/_posts/2013-03-20-Milan-talk.markdown

 __Reference:__

-M. Bendersky and D. A. Smith, "_A Dictionary of Wisdom and Wit: Learning to Extract Quotable Phrases_," NAACL-HLT 2012
+M. Bendersky and D. A. Smith, "A Dictionary of Wisdom and Wit: Learning to Extract Quotable Phrases," NAACL-HLT 2012